Official partner of:

 Create a podcast in just 7 steps

-If you want to spread your message to the world and share your valuable experiences and insights with others, then you should definitely create a podcast!
+Would you like to spread your message far and wide and share your valuable experiences and insights with others?
+Then you should definitely create a podcast!

-A podcast is the ideal medium for delivering content to listeners in an entertaining way while simultaneously building an emotional connection.
-But where exactly should you start if you want to create your own podcast?
-And what do you need for it?
+A podcast is the ideal medium for conveying content to listeners in an entertaining way while also building an emotional connection.
+But where exactly should you start if you want to launch your own podcast?
+And what do you need to do so?

-This beginner's guide provides simple step-by-step instructions for creating your own podcast.
-Enjoy!
+This beginner's guide provides you with simple step-by-step instructions on how to create your own podcast.
+Enjoy reading!

 5.0 out of 5 based on +20 reviews